popsolutions/openventilator/02_FlowDriver/AcrylicBellows/Gantry/GantryAssemblyPart2.md

-**Gantry Assembly part 2 (after bellow assembly)**
+**Gantry Assembly part 2 (after bellows assembly)**

-Please just follow this steps after you have finished the Bellow Assembly.
+Please just follow this steps after you have finished the Bellows Assembly.
 Make sure that the Logo on the Gantry is front oriented.

 ![](images/WhatsApp%20Image%202020-04-19%20at%2016.16.25.jpeg)